Skalar/autoexec_bat/README.md

     # A simple coffeescript class:
     class namespace("App.Models").Product
         # this class will be known as App.Models.Product

+    # Run AutoexecBat on all tags with a data-autoexec attribute (using jQuery)
     jQuery ->
-        # Run AutoexecBat on all tags with a data-autoexec attribute
         $('[data-autoexec]').autoexec()

+    # y u no got jquery?
+    # Run it manually or use whatever
+    AutoexecBat.run "App.Products.Show"
+    # or
+    App.Products.Show.autoexec()

 Finally, just add the module name to a data-autoexec attribute: